How a Machine Recognizes the Unknown

 Where other purely machine learning systems stop improving, it’s Teneo’s linguistic abilities that allows developers to teach the system directly the correct response and then enable the machine learning to continue refining the performance.

 It’s becoming increasingly apparent that customers are looking for a more humanlike, natural experience.
 They want to converse using their own words, phrases and terminology.
 Simple chatbots that demand formulaic, command style responses are no longer enough.
 But developing an application capable of understanding the complex way us humans speak is fraught with challenges.

-It these challenges that Teneo Fusion addresses, and makes it easier for enterprises to build conversational AI applications that understand what the customer wants, and always delivers the right response.
+It these challenges that Teneo addresses, and makes it easier for enterprises to build conversational AI applications that understand what the customer wants, and always delivers the right response.

 to know about Chatbots